Lecture on the South Kingstown/Narragansett Split – Nov. 10, 2:00 p.m. Peace Dale Library

 Cornerstone Playhouse Concert – Nice Work If You Can Get It

-Join us for a wonderful concert of 1930s musical theater songs on Thursday, October 6th at 7:30 pm at the Clarke Building, 170 Clarke Road, Narragansett.
+What a wonderful treat this was!
+A concert of 1930s musical theater songs was held on Thursday, October 6th at 7:30 pm at the Clarke Building, 170 Clarke Road, Narragansett.

 September 11 — Dr. Richard Vangermeersh, Research and Writing Workshop